leoshimo/vrs/assets/visuals/README.md

   and lettering effects as the website, with transparent backgrounds.
 Light mode uses dark ink; dark mode uses light ink.
 PNGs serve reduced-motion readers.
 - `sphere-{light,dark}.png`: the website's no-JavaScript/no-WebGL fallback.
+- `../vrs-venn.png` and `../vrs-venn-dark.png`: the influences diagram with only
+  the exterior paper removed.
+Circle fills and intersections remain opaque.
+  Both are derived from `source/venn.png`; dark mode inverts the same pixels.
 - `source/prompts.json`: generation prompts for the selected artwork.
 The raster sources are preserved; prompts document provenance, not deterministic regeneration.